KLee-2524/CPRF-JavaGilderTermSim/README.md

 Please ensure you have the Java Development Kit (JDK) installed on your system.
 You can download it here: https://www.oracle.com/java/technologies/downloads/.

 ## Using this Simulator
-Here is a helpful video if you would like to download and run this simulator locally on your Windows computer's command line: https://www.youtube.com/watch?v=uA4eQbC3JgA (skip to 3:20).
+1. In your terminal, use the "cd" command to navigate to a folder where you would like to store all the files of this simulator.
+2. Run the following command: "git clone https://github.com/KLee-2524/CPRF_JavaGilderTermSim.git".
+3. Use "cd" to navigate into the "CPRF_JavaGilderTermSim" folder.
+4. Run the following command to start the simulator: "java JavaGilderTermSim.java".